 (4) In this section —

-“business arrangement” means a proprietary limited company, partnership, trust, joint venture, arrangement for sharing profits or arrangement for sponsorship;
+business arrangement means a proprietary limited company, partnership, trust, joint venture, arrangement for sharing profits or arrangement for sponsorship;

-“participate” includes form, promote, establish, enter into, manage, dissolve, wind up, and do anything incidental to the doing of any of those things.
+participate includes form, promote, establish, enter into, manage, dissolve, wind up, and do anything incidental to the doing of any of those things.

 11. Requirements for Ministerial approval